 Just as she taught her child Jesus, who is Christ, she will personally teach us.

 Mary will provide for our necessities.
-As Christ grew in “stature” in the house of Mary, so will we be taken care of.
+As Christ grew in “stature” in the house of Mary, so will we.

 “Hear me and understand well, my son the least, that nothing should frighten or grieve you.
 Let not your heart be disturbed.
 Do not fear that sickness, nor any other sickness or anguish.
 Am I not here, who is your Mother?
 Are you not under my protection?
 Am I not your health?
 Are you not happily within my fold?
 What else do you wish?
 Do not grieve nor be disturbed by anything.”

 – Our Lady of Guadalupe to St. Juan Diego1

 By being with Mary, we can trust our mother to supply us for our needs.

 With Mary as our mother, we will never be alone or abandoned.
 Mary is simply the most perfect and loving creature God ever created.
 How can the perfect mother abandon you, her child?b2